 Once you are satisfied with the drip, use the remaining peanut butter chocolate ganache to cover the top of the cake.

 Absolutely.
-Just be aware that the shine on the ganache may dull somewhat.
-After the cake has been in the refrigerator overnight, I cut the cake into family sized portions.
-I double-wrap each piece in plastic wrap and then place it in a plastic bag with as much air removed as possible.
-When you want to eat a piece, remove it from the refrigerator, unwrap it and put it on a plate, and let it come to room temperature before serving.
+Chill the cake in the refrigerator overnight, then wrap whole or cut the cake into family sized portions.
+Double-wrap each piece in plastic wrap and then place it in a plastic bag with as much air removed as possible.
+When you want to eat a piece, remove the cake from the refrigerator, unwrap it and put it on a plate, and let it come to room temperature before serving.

 For baking, I definitely prefer traditional commercial brands, but you could try it for the frosting.
 Make sure, if it is a “stir” peanut butter, that the oil is stirred in completely before using.
 Adjust the sugar as needed.